ejn9291/Aircall.webhook/README.md

 ## Pseudo-code for KPI Calculation

-The following pseudo-code outlines how we can process webhook data from Aircall to calculate the required KPIs:
+The following code outlines how you might process webhook data from Aircall to calculate the required KPIs:

 ```javascript
 const calculateKPIs = (callEvents) => {